prashant-jayan21/minecraft-dialogue/README.md

 # Running the Minecraft Client #
 There are two ways to do this:

-1. If building from source, from the project root, go to the `Minecraft` directory.
+1. If building from source:
+- From the project root, go to the `Minecraft` directory.
 Run the `launchClient` script (`./launchClient.sh` for macOS, `launchClient.bat` for Windows, etc.).

-2. If using our pre-built versions, do the same, but from within the previously mentioned unzipped folders -- make sure to use the right one for the right use case.
+2. If using our pre-built versions:
+- Switch to the unzipped folder extracted from `main-client.zip`.
+- Go to the `Minecraft` directory.
+Run the `launchClient` script (`./launchClient.sh` for macOS, `launchClient.bat` for Windows, etc.).

 # Running a Minecraft Data Collection session #
 The data collection sessions can either be run locally on a single machine (not recommended outside of development), or across multiple machines via LAN.
 We would need the following:
 - Two Minecraft clients for the Architect -- one to view the build region and Builder and one to view the target structure
 - One Minecraft client for the Builder
-- Up to 4 optional Minecraft clients for the 4 "Fixed Viewers" -- these are basically clients containing cameras that will take screenshots periodically from the 4 canonical directions around the build region -- one camera per client
+- Up to 4 optional Minecraft clients for the 4 "Fixed Viewers" -- these are clients containing cameras that will take screenshots periodically from the 4 canonical directions around the build region -- one camera per client

 ## Running locally ##
 On a single machine, start up 3 Minecraft clients.
 Then run the following command: